 How To Shingle A Valley

-It is a good idea to lay a self adhesive ice and water shield over valleys before continuing but not absolutely necessary.
-While the video to the right covers both open and woven methods, only the open method of shingling a valley will be covered here.
+- It is a good idea to lay a self-adhesive ice and water shield over valleys before continuing but not absolutely necessary.
+While valleys can be covered with either the open and woven methods, only the open method will be covered here.
 While woven valleys look better, in my opinion, they are not appropriate for the architectural style of shingles most people prefer.